This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These fats are incredibly stable and have been enjoyed safely by humans for thousands of years.
 They almost never go rancid and many can last for years stored in your pantry.

-6. Eat fish.
 Wild-caught fish can also be a sustainable part of your new diet, as moderate fish consumption will be more effective when your diet has fewer omega-6s.
 Try to eat at least two meals of wild-caught, minimal-mercury fish per week.
 (Avoid farmed fish because they are fed GMO corn and soy!)
 Fish oil supplements can also help, though they’re not a long-term solution to this widespread nutritional deficiency.
+(Shop wild-caught seafood here.)

 - This video from Food Renegade is about healthy fats and how to use them.